New Jersey Route 35: History

-Beginning in March 2013 (after a 6-month delay due to Hurricane Sandy), a four-year major construction project began on Route 35 between Raritan Blvd in Cliffwood Beach (Old Bridge) and Amboy Avenue in Aberdeen.
+Beginning in March 2013 (after a six-month delay due to Hurricane Sandy), a four-year major construction project began on Route 35 between Raritan Boulevard/Birchwood Drive in Cliffwood Beach (Old Bridge Township) and Amboy Avenue in Aberdeen Township.
 The project includes several highway improvements designed to alleviate the flooding the highway is prone to due to its lowness and being adjacent in several areas to tidal marshes and Whale Creek and Long Neck Creek, widening of four intersections (Birchwood Drive, County Road, Cliffwood Avenue, and Amboy Avenue), and lane alignments, and additions for pedestrian and bicyclist safety.
 Also planned are traffic signal upgrades to reduce congestion.
 The project was expected to be completed in 2015.

+In November 2020, construction was completed on a project to connect Taylor Lane with the CR 516 intersection in Middletown.
+This resulted in demolition of the former Jersey right that served that road northbound with a new diamond-styled jughandle.